diogogomesaraujo/frost-sig/README.md

 # thresh-sig

-`thresh-sig` is a threshold signature library that implements both Schnorr Threshold and Shamir Secret Sharing.
+`thresh-sig` is a threshold signature library that implements threshold algorythms for 256bit integers.

 ## Features

-- Creation of secret shares.
-- Recover secret from shares.
-- Key generation.
+- Shamir Secret Sharing.
+- Schnorr Threshold Signatures.
+- Modular Arythmetic for `rug` integers.

+## Dependencies

+- `rug` is a arbitrary precision numbers crate and provides infrastructure for the 256bit numbers and calculations.
+- `rand` is a random number generation crate and it is used to generate a random seed for the 256bit numbers generation.
+- `sha-256` is an implementation of SHA-256 and it is the predefined hashing algorythm for the threshold signature system.

 ## Usage